GetStream/swiftui-spring-animations/README.md

 [SilentMode](https://github.com/GetStream/swiftui-spring-animations/tree/main/AnimateWithSprings/AnimateWithSprings/SpringExampleUseCases/SpringsUseCases/Animation/SilentMode)

 Spring animation provides an excellent way for developers to add elegant and dynamic motion to their apps.
-This article and its companion repo focus on Spring Animation on iOS using SwiftUI.
+This repo and its companion project focus on Spring Animation on iOS using SwiftUI.
 It serves as a Spring Animation cheat sheet and cookbook for building fine-grained and buttery motion/animations on iOS.
 However, developers can apply the core concepts to create fluid animations, motion, and transitions for platforms like React, Android, and Flutter.

 As your 2025 New Year gift, the [Xcode project](https://github.com/GetStream/swiftui-spring-animations/tree/main/AnimateWithSprings) on [GitHub](https://github.com/GetStream/swiftui-spring-animations) includes many practical examples and use cases illustrating key spring animation concepts and parameters.